amc5/applied-data-analysis/module-08/module-08.md

 ![](img/unnamed-chunk-28-1.png)

-A quantile-quantile plot can be used to look at whether the
+A quantile-quantile plot can be used to look at whether your data seem to follow a normal distribution.
+In this case, they SHOULD since you have simulated from such a distribution.
+Simply apply the two ***R*** functions `qqnorm()` and `qqline()` with the vector you want to examine as an argument.

 ``` r
 > qqnorm(v, main = "Normal QQ plot random normal variables")